Thor: Love and Thunder: Plot

 The group arrives at the Shadow Realm but are unable to locate the children.
 Foster sees ancient drawings that depict Thor's battle-axe Stormbreaker as a way to summon the Bifrost to enter Eternity, and deduces the trap laid out by Gorr.
 She throws away Stormbreaker to prevent Gorr from accessing it.
 However, Gorr overpowers the group and threatens to kill Foster, forcing Thor to summon it back.
-Gorr successfully steals Stormbreaker and injures Valkyrie before a weakened Foster collapses.
+Gorr steals Stormbreaker and injures Valkyrie before a weakened Foster collapses.

 Upon traveling back to New Asgard, Thor discovers that Foster's Thor form is not allowing her body to naturally fight the cancer.
 Due to this, Thor travels to Eternity's altar alone and using Zeus's thunderbolt, imbues the children with his power to fight Gorr's monsters while he battles Gorr.
 When Foster senses that Gorr is about to kill Thor, she joins the battle with Mjolnir to save him.
 They destroy the Necrosword, freeing Gorr from its influence, but the three are brought into Eternity's realm.
 With Gorr poised to make his wish, Thor implores Gorr to revive his daughter instead of destroying the gods.
 Thor then leaves Gorr to make his decision and attends to Foster, who succumbs to her illness and dies in his arms.
 Moved by their display, Gorr wishes for Eternity to revive Love, which it grants.
 As Gorr dies from the curse, he requests Thor to take care of Love.

 In the aftermath, the children return to New Asgard, where Valkyrie and Sif commence their training, and a monument is erected in Foster's memory.
 Thor adopts Love, who accompanies him in his heroics, with Thor wielding Mjolnir and Love wielding Stormbreaker.
-In a mid-credits scene, back in Omnipotence City, a recuperating Zeus sends his son Hercules to kill Thor as revenge.
+In a mid-credits scene, Zeus sends his son Hercules to kill Thor in revenge as he recuperates in Omnipotence City.
 In a post-credits scene, Foster arrives at the gates of Valhalla, where Heimdall welcomes her.